We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-- Freezing vegetables: People who regularly cook or eat vegetables may require several trips to the grocery store across the week.
-However, there are frozen options available to buy, such as chopped onions and even spinach.
+- Freezing vegetables: People who regularly cook or eat vegetables may require several weekly trips to the grocery store.
+However, frozen options, such as chopped onions and even spinach, are available.

 Eating a low sodium diet offers many health benefits, such as reducing high blood pressure and the risk of stroke.
 Meal delivery services are convenient for people who wish to eat healthier but who do not have time for grocery shopping or preparing meals from scratch.